The balance equation: Ambition vs. burnout in business

 Ask yourself: Does this task move the needle on my long-term goals, or am I just staying busy?

-Strategy 3: Normalize Conversations About Balance
+Strategy 3: Normalize conversations about balance

 As a leader, you set the tone.
 Make conversations about well-being part of your culture.
 When team members see you prioritizing balance, they’ll feel empowered to do the same.